Varsity Scouting: Program development

 The Task Force labored to identify a program theme that would appeal to the young men in the targeted age group.
 They wanted a program that would encourage the young man to continue along the trail to Eagle, but one that would also encourage "bigger" and more challenging activities.
 They wanted it to be Scouting, but a version that would be viewed to be different from traditional Scouting.
 They wanted it to be more advanced, one that would hold the interest of a young man entering High School, a more "Senior" version of Scouting.

 While driving together on their way to a Scouting function in Pocatello, Idaho, Dr. Mortensen proposed they call their program "Varsity Scouting".
 The name fit.
 Everyone in the car knew that it satisfied their requirements perfectly and the name was adopted on the spot.
 The unit would be called a "Team", the adult leader a "Coach", and the principal youth leader a "Captain".
 An award, the Varsity Scout Letter, was designated as the top award for Varsity Scouts.

 The Task Force divided responsibility for developing various sections of the program among themselves.
 Over the course of about a month, each section was completed and brought back to the group for review.
 Comments were made and a common vision emerged.
 Once the initial program design was finished, they began putting a plan together for moving forward.

 The Task Force selected the colors [orange and brown], designed the uniforms [a tan polo shirt with a brown collar], and began the work of developing literature.
 No financial support was available from the National Council.
 None was offered from the Church.
 Dr. Mortensen paid the bulk of the costs that were required to get the program off of the ground.
 The total sum he paid is unknown, but it is generally accepted to have been tens of thousands of dollars.

 Under the original program, Varsity Scouts were not allowed to wear the field uniform of tradition Boy Scouting.
 Lynn Larsen, wife of Professional Scouter Doug Larsen, and June Weise sewed the first Varsity Scout uniforms.
 Despite the name, Varsity Scouting was never intended to be a strictly sports-oriented program.
 The organizers wanted to include athletics as a part of the program, but they also wanted to include outdoor high-adventure and ample opportunities for service.

 The Program Manager position was created to provide leadership opportunities to the young men and to allow a means of providing administrative oversight to various aspects of Team management.
-Serving at the pleasure of the Team Captain, each Program Manager eas made responsible for one of five fields of emphasis.
+Serving at the pleasure of the Team Captain, each Program Manager was made responsible for one of five fields of emphasis.
 The Team Committee structure was designed to parallel that of the Team itself.
 An adult serving on the Team Committee was expected to serve alongside each of the individual Program Managers in a supporting role.